Learn how to configure a connection to Google Workspace via SAML.

 In order to integrate you’ll need the metadata XML file from Google.

-Normally, this information will come from your Enterprise customer’s IT Management team when they set up your application’s SAML 2.0 configuration in their Google admin dashboard.
+Normally, this information will come from the organization's IT Management team when they set up your application’s SAML 2.0 configuration in their Google admin dashboard.
 But, should that not be the case during your setup, here’s how to obtain it.

 Log in to the Google Admin dashboard, select “Apps” from the sidebar menu, and then select “Web and Mobile Apps” from the following list.
 If your application is already created, select it from the list of applications and move to Step 7.
 If you haven’t created a SAML application, select “Add App” and then “Add custom SAML app”.